phaser-discord/community/FAQ.md

 The work to describe how all the old CE concepts map into v3 is planned but currently incomplete.

-## Should I user Phaser CE or v3?
+## Should I use Phaser CE or v3?

-_Last Updated: 2018-02-10 / 2018-05-08_
+_Last Updated: 2018-02-10 / 2018-08-13_

 tl;dr: One of our members made a video talking about deciding whether or not to use v3: [go watch it][wild-v3] (thanks Wild)!
-For production stuff it's probably not ready but if you're learning Phaser and/or adventurous then v3 is a pretty okay bet.
+For production stuff, Phaser CE is still a good choice, but if you're learning Phaser and/or feeling adventurous then v3 is a pretty good bet, and it's becoming better every day.

 That video was recorded Feb 10th.
 Since then we (the community at large) have leveled up several times about how well we understand and how much we've